-The mortality tables used in the June 30, 2019 actuarial valuation were as follows:
+The mortality tables used in the June 30, 2020 actuarial valuation were as follows:

-Pre-retirement Mortality
+• Pre-retirement Mortality

-For general employees not covered under Act No. 127, RP-2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2019 from the 2006 base year and projected forward using MP-2019 on a generational basis.
-For members covered under Act No. 127, RP-2014 Employee Mortality Rates are assumed with blue collar adjustments for males and adjusted to reflect Mortality Improvement Scale MP-2019 from the 2006 base year and projected forward using MP-2019 on a generational basis.
+For general employees not covered under Act No. 127, PubG-2010 Employee Mortality Rates, adjusted by 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
+For members covered under Act No. 127, the PubS-2010 Employee Mortality Rates are assumed for males and females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
 As generational tables, they reflect mortality improvements both before and after the measurement date.
 100% of deaths while in active service are assumed to be occupational for members covered under Act No. 127.

-Post-retirement Healthy Mortality
+• Post-retirement Healthy Mortality

-Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvement.
-The 2010 base rates are equal to 92% of the rates from the UP-1994 Mortality Table for Males and 95% of the rates from the UP-1994 Mortality Table for Females, both projected from 1994 to 2010 using Scale AA.
-The base rates are projected using Mortality Improvement Scale MP-2019 on a generational basis.
-As a generational table, it reflects mortality improvements both before and after the measurement date.
+Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP-2020 on a generational basis.
+Prior to retiree's death, beneficiary mortality is assumed to be the same as the post-retirement healthy retiree mortality.
+For periods after the retiree's death, the PubG-2010(B) contingent survivor rates, adjusted by 110% for males and 120% for females, projected using MP-2020 on a generational basis.
+As generational tables, it reflects mortality improvements both before and after the measurement date.

-Post-retirement Disabled Mortality
+• Post-retirement Disabled Mortality

-Rates which vary by gender are assumed for disabled retirees based on a study of the Plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvement.
-The 2010 base rates are equal to 105% of the rates from the UP-1994 Mortality Table for Males and 115% of the rates from the UP-1994 Mortality Table for Females.
-The base rates are projected using Mortality Improvement Scale MP-2019 on a generational basis.
+Rates which vary by gender are assumed for disabled retirees based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+The PubG-2010 disabled retiree rates, adjusted by 80% for males and 100% for females.
+The base rates are projected using Mortality Improvement Scales MP-2020 on a generational basis.
 As a generational table, it reflects mortality improvements both before and after the measurement date.